AIThis post was created with the assistance of artificial intelligence (AI).

 By following proper upfitting practices, you can enjoy your custom mods without risking your warranty.
 For example, if you add a new bumper through a certified installer, you’ll likely stay protected.
 Just remember to keep receipts and document the work.
 So, before making any modifications, double-check your warranty terms.
 That way, you can confidently personalize your vehicle while keeping your coverage intact and ready for any surprises down the road.

-For Toyota Auris 2014 2015 Fog Lights Headlight LED Front Driving Lamp Kit Cover Grill Bezel Waterproof Auto Car Accessories(LED White)
+For Toyota Auris 2014 2015 Fog Lights Headlight LED Front Driving Lamp Kit Cover Grill Bezel Waterproof Auto Car Accessories(Halogen)

-For Toyota Auris 2014 2015 Fog Lights Headlight LED Front Driving Lamp Kit Cover Grill Bezel Waterproof Auto Car Accessories(LED White)
+For Toyota Auris 2014 2015 Fog Lights Headlight LED Front Driving Lamp Kit Cover Grill Bezel Waterproof Auto Car Accessories(Halogen)

 As an affiliate, we earn on qualifying purchases.